By David Korten

-We face an imperative to embrace our potential and responsibility as a truly global choice making species born of and nurtured by a living Earth.
+This imperative calls us to embrace our human potential and responsibility as a truly global choice making species born of and nurtured by a living Earth.
 It is by orders of magnitude, the most daunting challenge our species has ever faced.

 For some 5,000 years, the dominant human societies have organized around institutions of Empire that pit people in violent competition for domination of one another and nature.
 Whether we celebrate this past for its accomplishments or condemn it for its injustices, we now face the reality that imperial civilization’s time has passed.